Five great reasons to attend a learning conference this year

 Conference season is upon us.

-This year is already off to quick start with an array of high-impact learning conferences, such as ATD Tech Knowledge, Brandon Hall Group’s HCM Excellence, and Learning Technologies in London.
-There are some real biggies coming up in March, where I’ll be attending, and I know you’ll find the Litmos crew exhibiting at the Bersin Impact Conference in early April as well as at the Granddaddy of all learning conferences, ATD International Conference and Expo, in May.
+This year is already off to a quick start with an array of high-impact learning conferences, such as ATD Tech Knowledge, Brandon Hall Group’s HCM Excellence, and Learning Technologies in London.
+There are some real biggies coming up in March, where I’ll be attending, and I know you’ll find the Litmos crew exhibiting at the Bersin Impact Conference in early April as well as at the Granddaddy of all learning conferences, ATD International Conference and Expo in May.
 This is just a mini-list and doesn’t even begin to mention a variety of local learning and development summits and workshops.

 In this crazy, busy world, it is easy to forget how important meeting with peers can be – we forget about the power of sharing and learning new information.